50 Hour Retreat Module

 WHAT TO EXPECT

-The format will include a balance of lecture, practice, and informal conversation and mentorship.
+The format will include a balance of lecture, practice, informal conversation and mentorship with ample opportunity for exploring any questions that may arise.

 This course will count toward your 200 Hour or 300 Hour YogaMCC Meditation Teacher Training.

 At age 16, David’s interest in meditation and yoga started from his passionate reading about Eastern philosophy.
 By 1964 when he turned 20, he was the first Canadian student receiving initiation into Transcendental Meditation (TM), founded by Maharishi Mahesh Yogi.
 Although he had a strong practice and connection with the TM group his curiosity had him looking further afield.
 By the early 70’s he had connected with Swami Sivananda Radha, who was best known for her integration of eastern spiritual practice with western psychology.
 Her meditative personal development workshops, and her introspective approach to Hatha Yoga captured David’s attention which influenced his teaching later.
 At the same time David studied and practiced with the Self-Realization Fellowship (SRF) founded by Paramahansa Yogananda.
 By 1975 teaching Yoga and meditation became David’s full time commitment.
-The meeting with Anagaraika Dhammadinna in 1978, a nun from the Theravada Buddhist tradition, changed the direction of David’s meditation practice from a concentration form to an insight based form.
-The next decade until her death in 1990, David participated in her retreats yearly plus daily personal practice and guided study.
+The meeting with Anagarika Dhammadinna in 1978, a nun in the Theravada Buddhist tradition, changed the direction of David’s meditation practice from one based on concentration to an insight and transformation based form.
+David participated in her retreats yearly plus daily personal practice and guided study for the next decade until her death in 1990.

-Not until 1990 did serious scientific western research on meditation begin.
+Shortly after that time more serious interest and scientific research on meditation started to proliferate.
 The Dalai Lama encouraged a group of pioneering western scientists to use modern research methods and tools to investigate the neurological basis of a variety of meditation techniques.
-The results can be observed in David’s current upgrading, practice and teaching.
+The results of this process had a profound effect on the direction of David’s studies, practice and teaching.

 Anita has been practicing Yoga since 1974.
 Meditation became more in her focus since the early 90's after completing her Yoga Association of Alberta certification as a Yoga instructor.
 Around that time, because of her own experience and appreciation of the value gained by participating in live-in retreats, she started organizing (and assisting) ongoing retreats in the Edmonton area with outstanding teachers.
 In the year 2000 she approached David McAmmond inviting him to teach a series of ongoing Yoga/Meditation retreats that would intent to "Deepening your Practice".
 To that effect, each participant would commit to all 6 yearly retreats.
 The series is still running uninterruptedly and they have been collaborating on different teaching and writing projects ever since.